openedx/edx-documentation/en_us/shared/set_up_course/course_staffing.rst

 About the Course Team Roles
 **************************************

-To give team members access to Studio, the Instructor Dashboard in the LMS, and Insights, you assign one of these course team roles to them.
+To give team members access to Studio, the instructor dashboard in the LMS, and Insights, you assign one of these course team roles to them.

 * Staff